Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: There's a Wolf in my Boot!
-* description: Join Richard and Shannon as they play a game of mad-libs with sprites and coding!
-Tune in to find out what kind of game they make with "spooky", "autumn" and "ice laser" as the starting prompts.
+* name: Island Recipes Part 2
+* description: Join Richard, Daryl, Shannon, Joey, and Vivian as we continue our deserted island dessert game!
+In this episode, we add the ability to complete the recipe and move on to the next one, and then add more ingredients and recipes!
-* youTubeId: py5d8xaOqPU
+* youTubeId: rc9DM0S2rGw
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/rc9DM0S2rGw.jpg

+---

+* name: Ice Cream Tower
+* description: Join Richard, Joey, Vivian and Shannon as they make a game about stacking ice cream scoops.
+Also watch as a controversy threatens to tear the MakeCode team apart.
+* youTubeId: gOFKqdKbGWk
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/py5d8xaOqPU.jpg
+* imageUrl: /static/advanced-stream/gOFKqdKbGWk.jpg

 ---